mtlevolio/pylinkchecker/README.rst

 :Version: 0.1

-pylinkchecker is a simple crawler that traverses a web sites and reports errors (e.g., 500 and 404 errors) encountered.
+pylinkchecker is a standalone and pure python crawler that traverses a web sites and reports errors (e.g., 500 and 404 errors) encountered.
 The crawler can try to download resources like images.

 Requirements